 Keep the dough cold when you’re not working with it and it will be easier to roll into balls.
 And be sure to allow plenty of room on your cookie sheet for these cookies to spread.
 I like to put only six per sheet, because I’m fussy about making sure my cookies don’t touch.

 Once you’ve tried these cookies, I know you’ll want to make more – and when you do, how about making a double batch so you can try some variations?
 I like to mix about two tablespoons of mini chocolate chips into the dough while it’s in the mixer.
 Another favorite variation is to roll the dough balls in cinnamon sugar before baking.
 This gives them a nice snickerdoodle-type flair.
 Be sure to leave me a comment and let me know what your favorite variation is!

-- 1 16-ounce tube refrigerated sugar cookie dough
+- 1 package refrigerated sugar cookie dough (16 oz.)

 - 2 ounces goat cheese